ByteBender9/Jarvis_VoiceAssistant/README.md

 ---

+## 🙏 Acknowledgements

+This project was developed as part of my learning journey in Python, speech recognition, and desktop automation.

+Special thanks to the open-source community and the developers of the Python libraries used in this project, including SpeechRecognition, pyttsx3, Eel, OpenCV, and PyAutoGUI, for making this project possible.

+---

 ## 📌 Conclusion

 Jarvis demonstrates how artificial intelligence and speech recognition can simplify everyday computer interaction through voice commands.
 The project combines multiple Python libraries to provide a practical desktop automation solution and serves as a strong foundation for building more advanced AI-powered personal assistants in the future.